TheBatNoob/immutable-passport/README.md

 # 2. Registering the Application
 Before using Passport, you must register your application as an OAuth 2.0 client in the [Immutable Developer Hub](https://hub.immutable.com/).
 First, you'll need to create a project and a testnet environment.
 Then you can navigate to the Passport config screen and create a passport client for your created environment.
 # There are a few crucial details that must be provided when adding a client:
--Application Type - The type of your application.
+- Application Type - The type of your application.
 At the moment, only the Web Application option is available.
 A Native option for mobile or desktop applications is coming soon.
 -Client name - The name you wish to use to identify your application.
 -Logout URLs - The URL that your users will be redirected to upon logging out of your application.
 -Callback URLs - The URL that your users will be redirected to once the authentication is complete.
 This is also where your application processes the authentication response.